Burrata Tomato Peach Caprese Salad

 Description

-Sweet peaches, tangy tomatoes, and creamy burrata are paired with a lemon balsamic dressing, arugula, and lots of fresh basil to create a perfect salad to enjoy fresh summer produce.
+This peach tomato burrata caprese salad is paired with a lemon balsamic dressing, arugula, and fresh basil for a perfect summer salad.

 Ingredients